 Instructions

-In a large bowl, beat butter and sugar until blended.
-Add eggs, one at a time, mixing well after each addition.
-Mix in vanilla.
+- Using an electric mixer on medium speed, beat the butter and sugar until blended.
+Add the eggs, one at a time, mixing well after each addition.
+Mix in the vanilla.

-In a separate bowl, combine flour, cocoa, baking soda, and salt.
+- In a separate bowl, combine the flour, cocoa, baking soda, and salt.
 Gradually add to the butter/sugar mixture.
-Stir in nuts.
+Stir in the nuts.

-Drop dough by teaspoonfuls onto ungreased cookie sheets.
-Bake for 7 to 9 minutes.
+- Drop the dough by teaspoonfuls* onto the prepared pans..
+Bake for 7 to 9 minutes, or until the cookies are almost set with a soft center.
 Cool on cookie sheets for a few minutes, then finish cooling on wire racks.

 I absolutely love nuts (pecans or walnuts for me) in my cookies but people get up in such a twist about them.
 So, I’ve gotten in the habit of grinding them up to almost a powder so I can get the flavor and occasional texture in there without the whiners whining.
 I’ll have to try these.